Effects Tools¶

 Far Blur: blurs the image to simulate the effect of an unfocused camera lens.
 The subject seems to recede into the background.

-Motion Blur: blurs the image by swishing the pixels horizontally.
-This simulates the blur of a linearly moving camera, i.e. like a shot taken from a car or train.
+Motion Blur: blurs the image horizontally, simulating the blur of a linearly moving camera, i.e. like a shot taken from a car or train.

 Focus Blur: blurs the image corners to reproduce the astigmatism distortion of a lens.